There are nine key stages of divorce in England and Wales, from the initial divorce petition through 'decree nisi' and finally 'decree absolute'.

 Petitioner applies for decree nisi - stage 6

-The decree nisi is a 'request to proceed'.
+The application for a decree nisi is a 'request to proceed'.

 The petitioner/applicant completes and sends the court an Application for a decree nisi form, together with a copy of the respondent's response to the divorce petition and a statement form in which the petitioner/applicant confirms the facts set out in the original divorce petition.